-- If you are a pregnant employee and are denied leave recommended by a doctor, or are denied reinstatement to the same or comparable position after giving birth. - · If you are subjected to unwanted sexual advances or demands, offered benefits in exchange for sexual favors, threatened with - demotion, firing, or loss of benefits for refusing sexual advances, or subjected to unwelcome sexual conduct. • If you are denied a job or a promotion because of your race, sex, sexual orientation, gender identity/expression, reproductive health - decision, age, religion, color, ancestry/national origin, disability, marital status, civil union status, arrest and court record (except in limited circumstances), credit report / history (except in limited circumstances) or domestic/sexual violence victim status.
+- If you are a pregnant employee and are denied leave recommended by a doctor, or are denied reinstatement to the same or comparable position after giving birth. - If you are subjected to unwanted sexual advances or demands, offered benefits in exchange for sexual favors, threatened with demotion, firing, or loss of benefits for refusing sexual advances, or subjected to unwelcome sexual conduct. - If you are denied a job or a promotion because of your race, sex, including gender identity or expression, sexual orientation, age, religion, color, ancestry, disability, marital status, civil union status, arrest and court record (except in limited circumstances), credit report, credit history, or domestic/sexual violence victim status.

-Filing a Complaint: You have the right to file a complaint if you have been subjected to discrimination because of your race, sex including gender identity or expression, sexual orientation, reproductive health decision, age, religion, color, ancestry, disability, marital status, arrest and court record, credit report/history or domestic or sexual violence victim status.
+Filing a Complaint: You have the right to file a complaint if you have been subjected to discrimination because of your race, sex including gender identity or expression, reproductive choices, refusing to enter into a nondisclosure agreement that prevents you from discussing workplace sexual harassment or assault, sexual orientation, age, religion, color, ancestry, disability, marital status, arrest and court record, credit report/history or domestic or sexual violence victim status.
 You can file a complaint by calling the Hawaii Civil Rights Commission.
 Under state law, you must file your complaint within 180 days of the act of discrimination.